 Reservation requests that are less than 3 days in advance:

-Customer will contact the branch they are requesting space at.
-Onsite staff will determine availability, and if available, will book the room for the customer.
+Customer will contact the branch at which they are requesting the space.
+Onsite staff will determine availability and if available, they will book the room for the customer.

-All applicable fees must be received prior to accessing the reserved space or the reservation will be cancelled.
+All applicable fees must be received prior to accessing the reserved space or the reservation will be canceled.

 Processing a reservation request that is more than 3 days in advance:

 Customer will go online and fill out the room booking information.